 (Oct 22, 1891 – Feb 2, 1958)

-Even as a youngster Kurt Hickethier was fascinated by Dr Schuessler’s form of mineral therapy.
+Even as a youngster Kurt Hickethier was fascinated by Dr Schuessler’s form of mineral therapy, the Schuessler cell salts.
 He took up Schuessler’s basic ideas and from 1910 onwards he started researching facial diagnostics with untiring enthusiasm.
 Nearly a decade later he went public with his results, causing a sensation.

 In 1926 Kurt Hickethier opened a Schuessler clinic in Ellrich in the southern Harz area.
-Hickethier left his career in the police force in order to direct the first biochemical sanitorium in Germany.
+Hickethier left his career in the police force in order to direct the first biochemical sanatorium in Germany.
 This allowed him, on a daily basis, to further research and test the accuracy of facial diagnostics, developing valuable descriptions of the characteristics of individual facial signs.
 These signs remain unique and ground breaking.
-If you understand German, you can read about Hickethier‘s insights in his books, which have been republished several times and are still available today: “Lehrbuch der Biochemie”, “Sonnerschau, Lehrbuch der Antlitzdiagnostik”, “Woran erkennt man?” and “Volle Sehkraft”.
+If you understand German, you can read about Hickethier‘s insights in his books, which have been republished several times and are still available today: “Lehrbuch der Biochemie”, “Sonnerschau, Lehrbuch der Antlitzdiagnostik” and “Woran erkennt man?”.

-In 1934 Hickethier opened another sanitorium in the Clettenberg Castle not far from Ellrich.
-In 1938 he was denied work for political reasons.
-His two sanitoriums were confiscated and his books taken and destroyed.
+In 1934 Hickethier opened another sanatorium in the Clettenberg Castle not far from Ellrich.
+In 1938 he was denied work for political reasons by the Nazi regime.
+His two sanatoriums were confiscated and his books taken and destroyed.